Cave Springs, Arkansas: 2020 census

+Income and poverty

 Cave Springs is the wealthiest city in Arkansas.

 The median income for a household in the city is $114,286.
 The per capita income for the city is $140,703.
 Only about 2.6% of the population lies below the poverty line.

 Education

 Public education for elementary and secondary students is provided by two school districts.
 Most of the community is within the Bentonville School District.
 For some residents, public education is zoned to the Rogers School District.

 School zoning for the Bentonville schools section is as follows: